 Among her many accomplishments, Mrs. Widds is an actor.
-Unfortunately that ‘well-wishing’ phrase had another meaning the other day.
+Unfortunately the customary ‘well-wishing’ phrase had another meaning for her the other day.
 She fell and landed on her bum, forearm, and foot, not necessarily in that order.

 She got back on her feet, shaken but seemingly none-the-worse for wear.
 Yesterday we went to a local walk-in clinic (her family doctor was unavailable) because her foot was so sore she could hardly walk on it.